MIPC 3rd Edition Theme

 Q: How many students can be on a team?

-A: Teams can be composed of up to 4 students.
+A: Teams can be composed of a minimum of 1 student up to 4 students.
 Note, at the time of registration, we do not require the final composition of your team.
 However, official team lists are due in early September before the MIPC 2019 case is released.

 Q: What is the best composition of a team?